Emcleodedwards/emcleodedwards.github.io/_pages/about.md

 Kia ora!
 I'm Ella!\
-I’m a multi-passionate goal-chaser with a drive for exploring both the mind and the world.
 My research fits within neuroscience and psychology, with a focus on understanding perception, anxiety, and how interventions used for anxiety influence our perception.
-When I’m not buried in research or working towards my PhD, you’ll find me somewhere outdoors.
+When I’m not buried in research or working towards my PhD you’ll find me somewhere outdoors!
+I'm passionate about increasing mental health literacy and equipping communities with knowledge and resources required to advocate for their wellbeing.